andydlindsay/lectures/w05d02/README.md

 - **Many-to-Many**: One or more records in the first table are related to one or more records in the second table

 - It could be argued that there is really only one relationship type: _One-to-Many_ as One-to-One's are extremely rare and Many-to-Many's are implemented using two _One-to-Many's_

-### Naming Conventions

-- Table and field names are written in `snake_case`
-- Table names are always pluralized
-- The primary key for each table will simply be called `id`
-- A foreign key is made up of the singular of the primary keys table and the suffix `_id` (eg. `user_id` is the foreign key for the `id` field in the `users` table)

-### Normalization

-- The process of designing (and redesigning) a relational database to reduce duplicated data
-- This will help to improve the structure of the data
-- Beware: taking this process too far can result in extremely complex queries to retrieve related data

 ### Design Concepts